-At Designial, we offer Digital Transformation as a service to upgrade your business.
+At Designial, we offer Digital Transformation to upgrade your business.
 Our approach to achieving business goals involves researching, analyzing, and documenting current processes.
 Then, we offer digitized touchpoints for employees and customers.
-Together with clients, we develop a digital strategy to come up with a conceptual solution given the budget, timeline, and technological constraints.
+We develop a digital strategy with clients to devise a conceptual solution given the budget, timeline, and technological constraints.
 In our case study with a company with more than 1,000 stores across 49 states that generates annual sales of roughly $19 billion, we increase efficiency by six times.

 How to build UX Design to cater to customers' needs

-Now, the question is how to apply data science in building business apps?
-Often the case that we forget to address the critical issues during the development process.
+Now, how can data science be applied in building business apps?
+Often, we forget to address critical issues during the development process.

 To begin with, we need to acknowledge the purpose of integrating technology into your business.
 Ultimately, the goal is to grow the business.
 You can achieve that either by increasing revenue or decreasing costs.
 Apps can be useful tools to do both.

-In building a UX Strategy, it is essential to know your customer’s pain points.
+Knowing your customer's pain points is essential in building a UX Strategy.
 They are the points when customers find difficulties getting what they want.
 For example, an e-commerce customer has to input his personal information to purchase a product repeatedly.
-Although he can still buy the product, the task feels like an extra effort he needs to do.
+Although he can still buy the product, the task feels like an extra effort he needs to make.
 A quick fix will be to add a system that can recognize a returning customer.
-Amazon offers a ‘1-click purchase’ that fastens a customer’s transaction process by seconds.
-Your business can provide the same feature to streamline the customer’s journey.
+Amazon offers a '1-click purchase' that speeds up a customer's transaction process in seconds.
+Your business can provide the same feature to streamline the customer's journey.

-We often think that apps are ‘personal’ and so, we focus on how the app can help one person.
+We often think apps are 'personal', so we focus on how the app can help one person.
 But in reality, there are millions of people using apps.
-In that sense, when you improve and upgrade your business apps, it would help many users at once.
+In that sense, improving and upgrading your business apps would help many users.
 It is all about global-scale effects.

-The other attempt you can do to increase your revenue is to increase retention.
+The other attempt you can make to increase your revenue is to increase retention.
 We can look at this task through emotional design.
 Apps should be designed to create emotional connections, which is critical to retain customers.
 You can use UX research to get to their mind better, building a customer base that fits the customer persona.
 A good example would be Instagram and Facebook.
-They use extensive data science to advertise businesses through personalized feeds.
+They use extensive data science for advertising businesses through personalized feeds.

 Meanwhile, an app that reduces cost is an employee-facing one.
-One way is to increase efficiency, and an example is an app for warehouse management.
-Employees should be able to navigate the app with ease: knowing the amount of stock currently available, reporting damage or false shipment address, and tracking delivery to retail stores.
-For example, a customer comes up to a furniture store manager, asking if there’s remaining stock of a new black office chair.
+One way is to increase efficiency; an example is an app for warehouse management.
+Employees should be able to easily navigate the app: know the amount of stock currently available, report damage or false shipment address, and track delivery to retail stores.
+For example, a customer comes up to a furniture store manager, asking if there's remaining stock of a new black office chair.
 The store manager would pull up his apps and check immediately.
 If the app is reliable, the manager can mention how many are in the storage.
 If none, he can suggest the next delivery date.
-If it’s still the next week, the manager could refer to the nearest store chain with a stock.
+The manager could refer to the nearest store chain with a stock if it's still the next week.

-The questions you want to ask and answer through the brainstorming process are this: What are the challenges the customers and employees face right now?
+The questions you want to ask and answer through the brainstorming process are: What are the challenges the customers and employees face now?
 How can apps and data science help solve the problems?